-In 2004, when Amazon Inc. AMZN 966.9 entered China by acquiring the businesses of Joyo.com, it was riding on its huge success in the US, Western Europe and Japan.
+In 2004, when Unfortunately, we could not get stock quote AMZN this time. entered China by acquiring the businesses of Joyo.com, it was riding on its huge success in the US, Western Europe and Japan.
 It rebranded the company 亚马逊, with a catchy URL z.cn, and hoped things would fall into place.
 From the onset, it faced fierce competition from the local players, particularly from Alibaba and its subsidiaries such as Tmall.com and Taobao.com.

 Things have not been any better for the company lately.
 According to Statista, in 2016, Amazon had 0.8% of the total e-commerce market in China (#7).
 Contrast that with Tmall.com’s 56.6% and JD.com’s 24.7%.
 This number is worse than even their 2012 market share, which stood at 3.5%.